wrzlbrmft/imapcopy/README.md

 But you can also use the numbers to start/continue copying at a specific folder or message or only copy specific folders or even specific messages in folders.
-If you make changes to the source IMAP account, the folder and message numbers might change and you will have a hard time to do things like that.
+If you make changes to the source IMAP account, the folder and message numbers might change and you will have a hard time to do things like that if you are in the middle of a migration.

 For more information see also *Migration Best Practice*.